thiswillbeyourgithub/wdoc/DocToolsLLM/docs/USAGE.md

 * `--modelname`: str, default `"openrouter/anthropic/claude-3.5-sonnet:beta"`
     * Keep in mind that given that the default backend used is litellm the part of modelname before the slash (/) is the backend name (also called provider).
-    If the backend is 'testing/' then a fake LLM will be used for debugging purposes.
+    If the backend is 'testing/' then it will be parsed as 'testing/testing' and a fake LLM will be used for debugging purposes.
+It answers like a normal LLM but costs 0 and makes no sense.
     If the value is not part of the model list of litellm, will use fuzzy matching to find the best match.